NeutralKaon/HPTopup/README.md

 One alternative approach is to acquire blip-reversed EPI data such that the distortions oscillate between alternate acquisitions, and then use underlying knowledge of the _k_-space trajectory taken to estimate local ∆B0 and hence improve distortions.
 This strategy also provides information about the degree to which the data were acquired off-resonance, and can hence help co-localise hyperpolarised data and proton references.

-This is the "companion" repository to a paper that explores these issues in full detail, and can be found in the "publication" folder.
-If it is useful to you, **please cite it** as:
+This is the "companion" repository to a paper that explores these issues in full detail, which can also be found [here](Publication-miller-lau-tyler-HPTopup-mrm26839.pdf) If it is useful to you, **please cite it** as:

 ```
 Miller, JJ; Lau, AZ; Tyler, DJ; Susceptibility-induced distortion correction in hyperpolarized echo planar imaging; Magnetic Resonance in Medicine, July 2017; DOI: 10.1002/mrm.26839.